-Definition A functional NITAG is defined as one that meets all the six process indicators below (agreed upon in 2010, by WHO and partners involved with the strengthening of NITAGs): (agreed upon in 2010, by write and partners involved with the strengthening of Nitrads).
-1. Existence of a legislative or administrative basis for the advisory group 2.
+Definition A functional NITAG is defined as one that meets all the six process indicators below (agreed upon in 2010, by WHO and partners involved with the strengthening of NITAGs): 1.
+Existence of a legislative or administrative basis for the advisory group 2.
 Has a formal written term of reference 3.
 At least five different areas of expertise represented among core members 4.
 Holds at least one meeting per year 5.
 Circulates agenda and background documents at least one week prior to meetings 6.
-Mandatory disclosure of any conflict of interest Calculation Number of countries that meet the 6 criteria divided by total number of countries in the Region multiplied by 100 Data source (numerator) WHO/UNICEF electronic Joint Reporting Form (eJRF) Data source (denominator) 22 (total number of countries in the Region) Baseline 2020: 13 countries (59%) Targets 2026: 22 countries (100%) 2030: 22 countries (100%)
+Mandatory disclosure of any conflict of interest Calculation Number of countries that meet the 6 criteria divided by total number of countries in the Region multiplied by 100 Data source (numerator) WHO/UNICEF electronic Joint Reporting Form (eJRF) Data source (denominator) • 22 (total number of countries in the Region) Baseline • 2020: 13 countries (59%) Targets • 2026: 22 countries (100%) • 2030: 22 countries (100%)

-Indicator 1.1.2 Proportion of countries with a valid national immunization strategy/comprehensive multi-year plan (cMYP) in line with the principles of IA2030
+Indicator 1.1.2 Proportion of countries with a valid national immunization strategy/ comprehensive multi-year plan (cMYP) in line with the principles of IA2030

-- 0 111 Definition Countries with a national immunization strategy developed using the Guidance for developing a national immunization strategy or a cMYP that covers the year of evaluation Calculation Number of countries which reported "yes" for having a national immunization strategy/cMYP for immunization divided by total number of countries in the Region Data source (numerator) eJRF, country cMYP at the WHO Regional Office Data source (denominator) 22 Baseline 2020: 9 countries (41%) Targets 2026: 13 countries (59%) 2030: 16 countries (72%)
+Definition Countries with a national immunization strategy developed using the Guida developing a national immunization strategy or a cMYP that covers the year evaluation

+Calculation Number of countries which reported "yes" for having a national immunization strategy/cMYP for immunization divided by total number of countries in the Region

+Data source (numerator) eJRF, country cMYP at the WHO Regional Office

+Data source (denominator) • 22

+Baseline • 2020: 9 countries (41%)

+Targets • 2026: 13 countries (59%)

+• 2030: 16 countries (72%)

-&lt;sup>1 Guidance for developing a national immunization strategy.
-Geneva: World Health Organization; 2021 (https://cdn.who.int/media/docs/default-source/immunization/mi4a/ia2030\nis\guidelines.pdf?sfvrsn=d49fb045\5).
+Guidance for developing a national immunization strategy.
+Geneva: World Health Organization; 2021 (https://cdn.who. int/media/docs/default-source/immunization/mi4a/ia2030\nis\guidelines.pdf?sfvrsn=d49fb045\5).
 Licence: CC BY-NC-SA 3.0 IGO.

-Indicator 1.3.1 Proportion of countries achieving the non-measles/non-rubella discard rate of $\geq 2$ per 100 000 population at national level in a 12-month period
+Indicator 1.3.1 Proportion of countries achieving the non-measles and nonrubella case discard rate of ≥ 2 per 100 000 population at national level in a 12-month period

-Definition Countries whose number of suspected measles cases that have been investigated and discarded as a non-measles and non-rubella case using (a) laboratory testing in a proficient laboratory or (b) epidemiological linkage to a laboratory confirmed outbreak of another communicable disease as neither measles nor rubella in a 12-month period at the national level $\geq$ 2 per 100 000 population
+Definition Countries whose number of suspected measles cases that have been investigated and discarded as a non-measles and non-rubella case using (a) laboratory testing in a proficient laboratory or (b) epidemiological linkage to a laboratory confirmed outbreak of another communicable disease as neither measles nor rubella in a 12-month period at the national level ≥ 2 per 100 000 population

-Calculation Number of countries with non-measles/non-rubella discard rate ≥ 2 per 100 000 population divided by total number of countries in the Region
+Calculation Number of countries with non-measles and non-rubella discard case rate ≥ 2 per 100 000 population divided by total number of countries in the Region

 Data source (numerator) Measles case-based surveillance database at the WHO Regional Office

 Data source (denominator) 22

 Baseline 2020: 9 countries (41%)

 Targets 2026: 10 countries (45%)

 2030: 15 countries (68%)